tritemio/multispot_paper/README.md

 Ingargiola et al. (2016)*

-You can navigate the notebooks online starting from [index.ipynb](http://nbviewer.jupyter.org/github/tritemio/multispot_paper/blob/master/index.ipynb), or you can also reproduce the full analysis by following the steps below.
+You can navigate the notebooks online starting from [index.ipynb](http://nbviewer.jupyter.org/github/tritemio/multispot_paper/blob/master/index.ipynb), or you can reproduce the full analysis by following the steps below.

 ## How to use?